LefClem/chatop/README.md

 ## Installation

-#Clone the repository
+- Clone the repository
 git clone https://github.com/LefClem/chatop.git

-#Creation of the database
+- Installation of the database

+You need to install MySQL on your machine or a DBMS like MysqlWorkbench, launch it and connect with your credentials.

-CREATE DATABASE chatop;
+When Mysql is launch, create a new Database with this command: CREATE DATABASE chatop;

-Update the file application.properties with the connexion information of the database.
+Update the file application.properties in the folder Chatop-server/src/main /resources with the connexion information of the database.

-#Go inside folder:
-cd chatop

-#Creation of the tables
+- Creation of the tables
 When you will launch the project, Spring will automatically execute the sql script and create the tables.

-##Launch the back-end
+- Launch the backend

-Run the WebappApplication file or use the command mvn spring-boot:run
+Use the command mvn spring-boot:run or the start command of your IDE

-##Launch the front-end
+## Frontend

-#Install dependencies:
+- Install dependencies:
-npm install
+Run the command npm install

-#Start the application:
+- Start the application:
-npm run start
+Run the command npm run start or ng serve

 ## Documentation